Legend101Zz/ml-from-scratch/foundations/Readme.md

 - **Mean and variance** are the lenses through which we understand our data.
 - **Dot products** are the rulers we use to measure similarity.

-By implementing these myself, I'm learning the vocabulary of machine learning at its deepest level.
+By implementing these myself, I'm kinda trying to learning the vocabulary of machine learning at its deepest level.

 ## Our First Mathematical Implementations